Cardiopulmonary Stress Testing Systems Market Size and Share

 North America generated 29% of 2024 revenue.
 Adoption is buoyed by CMS rules that reimburse CPET for unexplained dyspnea, plus academic trials that bundle CPET endpoints into cardiovascular drug studies.
 GE Healthcare’s March 2025 release of Revolution Vibe CT illustrates the region’s appetite for AI-rich cardiology diagnostics that integrate seamlessly with CPET-derived risk scores.
 Canadian health networks invest in mobile units serving rural communities, broadening access while preserving provincial cost controls.

 Asia Pacific is the fastest mover at 8.5% CAGR, propelled by chronic disease growth and hospital build-outs.
 China’s provincial tenders now stipulate VO₂max capability in county cardiac centers, while Japanese teaching hospitals employ CPET in oncology rehab pathways.
-India’s tier-two cities add dual-use CPET labs serving both clinical referrals and sports academies, further lifting cardiopulmonary exercise testing market penetration.
+India’s tier-two cities add dual-use CPET labs serving both clinical referrals and sports academies, further lifting cardiopulmonary stress testing systems market penetration.

 Europe maintains robust demand, helped by harmonised clinical guidelines that embed CPET into surgical clearance algorithms.
 Germany’s DiGA fast-track process incentivises vendors to pair CPET outputs with digital-therapeutic coaching apps, giving patients integrated post-test pathways.
 The UK National Health Service funds CPET slots in cardiac-rehab settings, citing reductions in unplanned readmissions.
 Southern Europe relies on EU structural funds to refresh metabolic-cart inventories, ensuring parity with northern centers.